 If you’re wondering what to do in Sapporo, we have you covered!
 Sapporo is the capital of Japan’s northernmost prefecture – Hokkaido.
 The most recently settled of the Japanese archipelago, this region was once home exclusively to the distinct ethnic group, the Ainu people.
 Today, however, Sapporo is about as Japanese as you can get.

 With oodles of ramen in store for hungry travelers, a good collection of centuries-old Western-style buildings, and plenty of mountains with nature and ski opportunities, there’s a lot to do here.
-We’ve narrowed it down into the best things to in Sapporo so you can streamline your trip!
+We’ve narrowed it down into the best things to do in Sapporo so you can streamline your trip!

 The Best Things to do in Sapporo

 Hit Up the Sapporo TV Tower

 One of the top Sapporo sightseeing activities is the Sapporo TV Tower.
 Much like Tokyo Tower, Sapporo’s 147-meter tall fuplaces to visit in Japan1nctional Eiffel Tower look-alike is a communications tower first and foremost.
 But it’s actually older than its capital cousin – predating it by two years – with construction starting in 1956.

 Both of these towers were designed by Tachū Naitō, dubbed ‘Dr. Tower’ for designing similar communications towers in Nagoya and elsewhere.